 Pricing

-Odoo is best for wholesalers that prefer control via open-source software
+Odoo is the best CRM for wholesalers that prefer control via open-source software

 Odoo is a platform, an ecosystem of open-source apps that are designed to work together.

-Odoo bills itself as “The only platform you will ever need to help run your business: integrated apps kept simple and loved by millions of happy users.”
-They have a suite of apps across a list of categories, including sales, marketing, website, finance, inventory and manufacturing, HR, services, and productivity.
+Odoo bills itself as “the only platform you will ever need to help run your business: integrated apps kept simple and loved by millions of happy users.”
+It offers a suite of apps across various categories, including sales, marketing, website, finance, inventory and manufacturing, HR, services, and productivity.

 However, Odoo’s greatest strength is also its greatest weakness.